 Did you know that leaving your home, cottage, or business for prolonged periods of time can be harmful to your water system?
 It's true!
 As fewer people use the building water systems, there is increased potential for water stagnation that can increase the risk for bacterial growth (such as Legionella).
 The water systems requirements, developed in consultation with Health Canada, include the following measures to help mitigate these risks:

-- Regular flushing of the buildings hot and cold water systems to ensure continued water use while a building is partially occupied or unoccupied.
+- Regular flushing of the buildings cold water systems to ensure continued water use while a building is partially occupied or unoccupied.

 - Additional flushing of all fixtures before re-occupancy

 Turn on all cold water fixtures (kitchen sink, bathroom sink, refrigerator drinking water, toilets, etc.):.

 - Residential for a minimum of 5 minutes

 - Commercial for a minimum of 30 minutes

 2. Flush ALL remaining Appliances and Faucets